bokae/research-diary-project/README.md

-This proejct uses LaTeX to keep a research diary on your Linux system, with useful tools and scripts to simplify the process.
-The project is forked from mikhailklassen's research diary, but there are some major new features here.
+This project uses LaTeX to keep a research diary on your Linux system, with useful tools and scripts to simplify the process.
+It is forked from mikhailklassen's research diary, but there are some major new features here.

 ## Adding entries